Morne Pavillon Nature Reserve

 The site was intended to protect the US Air Base at Reduit from possible invasion by German submarines from the nearby base in Martinique.

 The 18-acre Morne Pavillon site was donated to the Saint Lucia National Trust as a Nature Reserve and Heritage Site in December 2010 after access to the adjacent Mount du Cap viewpoint and designated “greenbelt” was lost to private developers.
-A group of concerned citizens and area residents formed the Friends of Morne Pavillon and worked for nearly 10 years to secure donation by the Lutz family who had owned the property since 1966.
+A group of concerned citizens and area residents formed the Friends of Morne Pavillon, and worked for nearly 10 years to secure donations by the Lutz family who had owned the property since 1966.
 The remnants of the Lutz family vacation home can be found near the summit, gradually being taken over by nature.